cmalf/cmalf.github.io/_posts/2024/2024-06-02-The perfect macmini HACKINTOSH.md

 ## MacMini Hackintosh (HackMini) OC 1.0.0

+Unlock the Mac Experience on Your HP EliteDesk!

+This hackintosh configuration is designed to bring the best of both worlds: the power and reliability of your HP EliteDesk and the intuitive user experience of macOS.

-This hackintosh is perfect for the `HP Elitdesk 800 g4 DM 35W`, exactly as stated.
-It can also be used with other Serries, such as the 800 g1, g2, g5, and SFF models with `CoffeeLake` (CFL) and `CoffeeLake Refresh` (CFLR), using the `MacMini 2018` SMBIOS.
+Specifically optimized for `HP EliteDesk 800 G4 and G5 DM 35W/65W` models, this setup can also be adapted to various Series 800 G4, G5, and SFF models with `CoffeeLake` (CFL) and `CoffeeLake Refresh` (CFLR) processors.

+Transform your `HP EliteDesk 800 G4/G5 DM 35W/65W` into a `powerful Mac` with this optimized `hackintosh` configuration.
+Leveraging the `MacMini 2018` SMBIOS, you can enjoy a seamless macOS experience.

 ## My System Specs of My HP Elitdesk 800 G4 DM 35W

 ![HP ELITDESK](https://support.hp.com/wcc-assets/document/images/695/c06047206.png){: w="250" h="500"}